Search

 Plan 4 to 8 weeks for prep before you go live.
 Use this checklist:

 • Consider a pre‑listing inspection for roof and HVAC to reduce surprises.
+Addressing potential issues before they appear in a buyer's inspection report can preserve your negotiating position and prevent last-minute deal disruptions.

 • Order professional photos, video, and a floor plan on a sunny, calm day for the best curb appeal.
+Drone footage can be especially powerful in The Market Common to capture proximity to the lake, parks, and walkable amenities.
+Twilight photography for the exterior often draws more clicks online.

 • Gather HOA documents, fees, rules, and amenities.
 For rentals, compile income and expense records, licenses, and permits.
+Having these materials ready means you can respond to buyer questions within hours instead of days, which keeps momentum on your side throughout the transaction.

 Pricing and launch tactics

-Price close to recent comps and the current market pace.
-In a market where many homes sell below asking, aggressive overpricing often leads to a longer listing and later reductions.
 A mid‑week launch can help your listing appear fresh for weekend showings; studies point to Thursday as a smart go‑live day (best day to list).
+Going live on Thursday gives your listing time to be indexed across major real estate platforms, reach buyer email alerts, and build anticipation before Saturday and Sunday tours.
 If investors are your target, include a one‑page rental performance summary in your marketing packet (rental performance tips).
+This summary should highlight gross revenue, occupancy rates, average daily rate, and any standout reviews or repeat-guest metrics that demonstrate the property's earning potential.

 Plan for days on market

 Set expectations for a longer runway.
 Area averages in mid‑2025 show listings often measured in months, not weeks.
 That means strong photos, accurate pricing, and steady marketing matter more than ever.
-Be ready to negotiate on timing or repairs, and keep your property show‑ready throughout the listing.
+A listing that goes stale can be revived through price adjustments, refreshed photography, or strategic open houses, but it's far more efficient to launch correctly the first time.
+Sellers who treat the listing period as an active marketing campaign rather than a passive wait tend to see better results.

 Weather and regulation timing

-If you want to reduce weather risk, consider listing before June.
-If you list during hurricane season, plan inspection windows carefully and keep buyers updated if storms approach (hurricane climatology).
 For investor‑friendly listings, confirm HOA rental rules and local license or permit needs up front.
 Market Common has shifted some properties from short‑term to longer‑term use, and cities require business licenses and tax registration for many STRs, which affects timing and buyer pool (Market Common policy changes, SC STR requirements).
+Misrepresenting a property's rental potential can derail a sale at the last minute or create legal exposure, so transparency about current regulations is essential.
+If your property is grandfathered into certain rental privileges, document that status clearly in your marketing materials.

 When life sets the date

 Sometimes a job transfer, new build, or family need sets your timetable.
 In that case, focus on the controllables.
 Price correctly, invest in professional marketing, launch mid‑week, and keep communication strong with buyers.
 In a slower market, the right strategy can matter more than the exact week you list.
+Life rarely aligns perfectly with market cycles, and sellers who try to wait for the "perfect" moment often miss their personal windows for other reasons entirely.

 FAQs